dherkova/GTE-Challenge/MATLAB/README.md

 Calculates the ROC by comparing the GTE scores with the real network.

 ## History

+### November 14, 2013
+Fixed the main bug in GTE calculation, now it works as expected.

 ### November 12, 2013
 Added independent scripts for: challenge generation, the challenge